InfuseAI/primehub-site/docs/getting_started/prerequisites.md

 title: Prerequisites
 ---

-Before installing PrimeHub, we need to provide a primehub-ready kubernetes, which should contain
+Before installing PrimeHub, we need to provide a PrimeHub-ready Kubernetes, which should contain

-## Kubernetes Cluster (1.14+)
+## Kubernetes Cluster (1.15+)

-PrimeHub is based on kuberentes.
-The kubernetes version should be 1.14+
+PrimeHub is based on Kuberentes.
+The Kubernetes version 1.15+ is recommended.

 ## Kubectl